olekaspt/Lab07/README.md

 You can add more items if you desire - an IsEmpty seems like a good addition :)

 ## Task 2  Implement an ArrayBased PriorityQueue
 1. Create an implementation of a Priority Queue using a ArrayBasedQueue that uses brute force sorting.
+You can either sort on Insert or on Dequee.
+Using something like InsertionSort might make sense (but to be honest any of the sorting algorithms you did should be fine.
 Include the following members:
 *	Insert –
 *	DeQueue –
 *	PrintPriorityQueue –